semantic-dataspace/semantic-schemas/CONTRIBUTING.md

 ## Ground rules

-- A schema must be grounded in a **publicly available ontology** with stable IRIs.
+- A schema must be grounded in a **publicly available ontology** with stable IRIs (Internationalized Resource Identifiers: persistent web addresses that uniquely identify concepts).
 - A schema for a concept that already exists under a different ontology is **welcome**.
 Add it alongside the existing one instead of replacing it.
 - Keep schemas **focused**: one domain concept per schema, one ontology per folder.
 - Do not embed large static enumerations of ontology classes; link to the ontology instead.